fr3e1/30-2-notes/Social 30-2/Chapter 3/Exploring Collectivism.md

 - Robert Fulghum

 ### Social Expressions of Collective Responsibility
-* As mentioned in the political expression of collective responsibility, as well as having political implications, collective responsibility can also have important social implications.
+* As mentioned in the political expression of [[Collective]] responsibility, as well as having political implications, [[Collective]] responsibility can also have important social implications.
 * Co-operation means to work together to accomplish common goals
-* Co-operation is an important value in collectivist thinking; when individuals put the goals of the group ahead of their personal goals and when public property is shared to some extent by everyone, people are demonstrating a social expression of collective values.
+* Co-operation is an important value in [[collectivist]] thinking; when individuals put the goals of the group ahead of their personal goals and when public property is shared to some extent by everyone, people are demonstrating a social expression of [[Collective]] [[Values]].
 * #### What do you do when you see bullying?
 	*  Do you step in, or turn away?

-Stepping in and stopping bullying is a collective responsibility.
+Stepping in and stopping bullying is a [[Collective]] responsibility.
 In 2002, the Canadian government launched a national anti-bullying public-awareness campaign

-* "By taking a collective stand against this behaviour in our schools and communities and working earl on, we can change things for the better.
+* "By taking a [[Collective]] stand against this behaviour in our schools and communities and working earl on, we can change things for the better.
 Intervening early in a positive and proactive manner holds the greatest promised for reducing bullying and preventing the escalation of future victimization and offending behaviour."

-* #### In what other ways is collective responsivility reflected in our society?
+* #### In what other ways is [[Collective]] responsivility reflected in our society?
 * Think about the responsibilities you have as a member of a neighbourhood or community, student of a school, and citizen of a province.